hoonably/pintos/README.md

 This extra credit project focused solely on file growth features, omitting full file system extensions due to time constraints.

+> 🧭 Note: This project was not based on Project 3 (Virtual Memory).
+> It was branched directly from the final state of Project 2, as it only required file system enhancements unrelated to virtual memory.

 #### 📌 Related Code
 * `filesys/inode.c` – Indexed inode (direct + single indirect), dynamic growth, and partial free logic